kalmix/askey/README.md

 askey is a SvelteKit-powered app that turns any static or animated image into high-fidelity ASCII art.
 Upload GIFs, APNGs, PNGs, or JPEGs, tweak pro-level tone controls, and export the result to TXT, SVG, PNG, WebP, GIF, APNG, or JSON for the `askey-player.js` runtime.

-You can export animations in a `json.gz` format and play it everywhere in the web with the companion `askey-player.js` or run it in the terminal using the [cli tool](#askey-cli).
+You can export animations in a `.askey` format and play it everywhere in the web with the companion `askey-player.js` or run it in the terminal using the [cli tool](#askey-cli).

 ## ƒ Features